l3blonde/dive-app/README.md

 And this is our TechDesign Proof of Concept (POF) for Seafolio, an all-in-one app for divers
-We wanted to test the feature of an interactive map that shows dive sites and marine species you can find there for our Seafolio app.
+We wanted to test the feature of an interactive map that shows dive sites and marine species you can find there.
 The idea was to help divers plan their dives and learn about the marine life they might encounter.